Webpage created: January 21, 2017

-The Anglican Church of Saint Augustine of Hippo was situated in Alexandra Road, Lipson, Plymouth.
+The Anglican Church of Saint Augustine of Canterbury was situated in Alexandra Road, Lipson, Plymouth.
+This was the third place of worship planned by the Three Towns Church Extension Society.
+The site was purchased.

 An early picture of St Augustine's Church

-The ecclesiastical parish was formed in August 1905.
+The ecclesiastical parish was formed in August 1905 out of the parishes of Charles, Emmanuel, and Saint Matthias.

 The building was completed in 1933 by the addition of two bays, a choir vestry on the north-west side and a porch.
 The Lady Chapel contained a carved altar by V Pinwell.
 The Church was of granite in the Gothic style and at one time had sittings for 700.